 - AFRICA 2009-2010

-NGO training and media development with Citizen Camera working with NGO’s Children of Uganda and Narrow Road.
-Training NGO’s and clients in media practice using film, photography, websites and journalism.
+NGO training and media development with Citizen Camera working with NGO’s Children of Uganda.
+Training NGO’s and clients in media practice using film, photography and journalism skils.

 - ZIMBABWE 2009-2010